twintechs/TwinTechsFormsLib/readme.md

 We are in the process of adding more controls to this library, and will shortly create an official nuget package.

+This Lirbary is the result of a series of blog posts I wrote describing how to push Xamarin Forms to it's limits: h[ttp://blog.twintechs.com/advanced-xamarin-forms-techniques-for-flexible-and-performant-cross-platform-apps-part-1.-xamarin-forms-how-far-can-we-push-it](http://blog.twintechs.com/advanced-xamarin-forms-techniques-for-flexible-and-performant-cross-platform-apps-part-1.-xamarin-forms-how-far-can-we-push-it)

 ##Xamarin Forms
 We will contribute some of these controls to the xamarin forms project once we do more testing/development and have more time to integrate them.
 We figured it'd be great to get these out there for others to use, and build their ideas upon.